Highway obstructions and nuisance

 Highway obstructions

 The fundamental public right in relation to a highway is for individual members of the public to pass and re-pass along its length.
-Along most highways, people have an additional legal right to use vehicular transport and/or to ride a horse and/or to drive animals from one place to another.
+Depending on the type of highway, the public may also have rights to use vehicles, ride horses or drive animals.
 See Practice Note: Definition and classification of highways.

 Section 137 of the Highways Act 1980 (HiA 1980) states that it is an offence ‘if a person, without lawful authority or excuse, in any way wilfully obstructs the free passage along a highway’.